PRESS DIGEST- British Business - July 3

-July 3 The following are the top stories on the business pages of British newspapers.
+July 3 (Reuters) - The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 The Times